annachoi4/Choisters/README.md

 # pupDate
-a web application for dog owners to find their dogs some nearby playmates
+A web application for dog owners to find their dogs some nearby playmates

 ## url
 https://annachoi4.github.io/pupDate/